zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 ### Using chats, teams, and channels to collaborate externally

 > [!TIP]
-> For more information about guest and external access, please see: [Use guest access and external access to collaborate with people outside your organization](communicate-with-users-from-other-organizations.md).
+> For more information about guest and external access, see: [Use guest access and external access to collaborate with people outside your organization](communicate-with-users-from-other-organizations.md).

 Collaboration over chat, teams, and channels can happen with people inside and outside of your organization.
 Enabling external collaboration may require you to adjust your Teams policies and settings.

-With the proper setup, you can chat with Teams users outside of your business who are part of trusted M365 organizations (For example, a customer or partner with an M365 work or school account) or Teams and Skype users not managed by an organization (for example, a customer with an M365 or Skype personal account).
+With the proper setup, you can chat with Teams users outside of your business who are part of trusted Microsoft 365 organizations (For example, a customer or partner with a Microsoft 365 work or school account) or Teams and Skype users not managed by an organization (for example, a customer with a Microsoft 365 or Skype personal account).
 Enabling external chat does not open up other parts of your Teams environment to the Teams users you're chatting with, like meetings or files.
 [Learn more](trusted-organizations-external-meetings-chat.md?tabs=organization-settings) about the Teams settings and policies updates needed to allow for external chats.

 If you want to give an external contact expanded access to your Teams environment, you can give them [guest access](guest-access.md).
 Guest access allows you to give access to teams, documents in channels, chats, and applications to people outside of your organization, while maintaining control over your business’s data.
-Anyone with a M365 work, school, or personal account can be added as a guest.
+Anyone with a Microsoft 365 work, school, or personal account can be added as a guest.
 [Learn more](/microsoft-365/solutions/collaborate-as-team) about turning on guest access for your environment.
 Once guest access is enabled, [follow this guide](/microsoft-365/solutions/collaborate-as-team) to learn more about inviting guests to join you in Teams.

 [Shared channels in Teams](shared-channels.md) create collaboration spaces where you can invite people who aren’t in the team hosting the channel.
 Only users who are owners or members of the shared channel can access the channel.
 Guests can’t be added to a shared channel, but you can invite people outside of your organization to participate if they have a Teams work or school account.
 [Learn more](/microsoft-365/solutions/collaborate-teams-direct-connect) about setting up collaboration with external participants in a shared channel.

 ## Meetings and conferencing

 Meetings and conferencing let people in your organization meet online with partners, vendors, customers, and colleagues.
-Anyone with a Teams client can join **meetings** to which they've been invited.
-If an attendee doesn't have Teams they can also join [using the web client](https://www.microsoft.com/microsoft-teams/join-a-meeting?) on a desktop or from the Teams mobile app from their mobile app store.
+Anyone with a Teams client can join **meetings** they're invited to.
+If an attendee doesn't have Teams, they can also join [using the web client](https://www.microsoft.com/microsoft-teams/join-a-meeting?) on a desktop or from the Teams mobile app from their mobile app store.
 [Learn more](plan-meetings-external-participants.md) about Teams meetings with external participants.

 The participants can join in the conversation without the need for a phone by using the microphone, camera, and the screen of their device.
 Participants can chat, make voice calls, and share video and apps with other participants using a PC or mobile device.

 There are several meetings capabilities you can use to reinforce your business's brand. **Meeting themes** are included with Teams Premium.
 They allow admins to customize the visual appearance of the prejoin and lobby screens by applying a specific theme.
 Meeting themes consist of your business's brand colors, a custom image to represent your branding, and your business's logo.
-To learn more about meeting themes in Microsoft Temas, see [Meeting themes](meeting-themes.md).
+To learn more about meeting themes in Microsoft Teams, see [Meeting themes](meeting-themes.md).

 **Custom meeting backgrounds** allow Teams Premium admins to upload custom organizational images for their users to use as virtual backgrounds during meetings.
 This feature helps users maintain privacy, reduce distractions, or add a touch of business brand unity to their meetings.
 You can use a user or group policy to assign unique backgrounds to specific individuals or departments.
 If you don't have Teams Premium, individual users can upload and use their own meeting backgrounds on Teams desktop.
 To learn more about managing custom meeting backgrounds, see [Meeting backgrounds](custom-meeting-backgrounds.md).